MageJohn/steam-deck-gc-adapter/README.md

 curl -L "https://github.com/MageJohn/steam-deck-gc-adapter/releases/latest/download/bootstrap.sh" | bash
 ```

-If you have a sudo password set you will be prompted to enter it.
 When it finishes you can plug in an adapter and test it out in Steam or a game!

 ## Technical information